* This page is for Consumers *

 When a doctor taps (percusses) the abdomen, the fluid makes a dull sound.
 However, a doctor may not be able to detect ascitic fluid unless the volume is about a quart or more.

-If doctors are uncertain whether ascites is present or what is causing it, they may do ultrasonography.In addition, a small sample of ascitic fluid can be withdrawn by inserting a needle through the wall of the abdomen—a procedure called diagnostic paracentesis (see Paracentesis).
+If doctors are uncertain whether ascites is present or what is causing it, they may do ultrasonography or computed tomography (CT).In addition, a small sample of ascitic fluid can be withdrawn by inserting a needle through the wall of the abdomen—a procedure called diagnostic paracentesis.
 Laboratory analysis of the fluid can help determine the cause.

 If ascites makes breathing or eating difficult, the fluid may be removed through a needle inserted into the abdomen—a procedure called therapeutic paracentesis.
 The fluid tends to reaccumulate unless people also follow a low-sodium diet and take a diuretic.
 Because a large amount of albumin is usually lost from the blood into the abdominal fluid, albumin may be given intravenously.

 If large amounts of fluid accumulate frequently or if other treatments are ineffective, a portosystemic shunt or liver transplantation may be needed.
-The portosystemic shunt connects the portal vein or one of its branches with a vein in the general circulation and thus bypasses the liver (see Treatment).
+The portosystemic shunt connects the portal vein or one of its branches with a vein in the general circulation and thus bypasses the liver.
+However, placement of the shunt is an invasive procedure and can cause problems, such as deterioration of brain function ( hepatic encephalopathy) and deterioration of liver function.

 * This page is for Consumers *